ZacZe/HandUX/README.md

 - OpenCV-Python (Python)
 - PYAutoGUI (Python)

+- msvc-runtime (Python) (Only install if facing DLL importing errors)

+All but Python 3.12 can be installed via <code>pip install [required library name]</code>.

+Python 3.12 must be installed from the official [Python](https://www.python.org/downloads/release/python-3120/) website.

 ## How to Use:
 The cursor is controlled by the movement of the tip of the index finger.